Our Regional Leadership

 Regional Chief, National Wildlife Refuge System

-Since January 2011 David has served as the Regional Chief of the National Wildlife Refuge System in the Southeast Region.
-David currently leads nearly 700 permanent employees in the management of 130 NWRs in 10 States, Puerto Rico, and the U.S. Virgin Islands.
-These Refuges range from just a few acres for an endangered species to the 400,000-acre Okefenokee wilderness, and are visited by 15 million people, the largest regional program in the nation.
+Since January 2011, David served as the Regional Chief of the NWRS in the Southeast Region, leading more than 650 permanent employees on 130 refuges in 10 States, Puerto Rico, and the U.S. Virgin Islands.
+These refuges, visited by more than 15 million people annually, range from just a few acres for an endangered species to the 400,000-acre Okefenokee wilderness.

-David has served as a volunteer youth sports coach for 38 teams, ages 4 to 18, dating back to 1989 in basketball, baseball, softball, and soccer.
-His very best times, though, are spent with his best friend and wife of 21 years and their three children doing faith-based volunteering, fishing, canoeing, hiking, camping, hunting, and other outdoor-activities.
+David’s favorite quote is by Thomas Jefferson: “In matters of style, swim with the current.
+In matters of principle, stand like a rock.”
+David has been a volunteer youth sports coach for more than 40 teams, ages 4 to 18, in basketball, baseball, softball, track & field, and soccer.
+His favorite times are spent with his wife of 23 years and their three children, doing faith-based volunteering, fishing, canoeing, hiking, camping, hunting, and other outdoor-activities.

 Assistant Regional Director, Budget and Administration

 Jackie Parrish has served since 2003 as the Assistant Regional Director for Budget and Administration for the U.S. Fish and Wildlife Service, Southeast Region.
 Jackie provides support to other Regional leaders and their field stations in areas such as, budgeting and finance, contracting, safety, security, general services, human resources, information technology, and engineering.